Become a 2023 Goldman Sachs

 - Neighborhood revitalization

-This year we are particularly interested in supporting programs related to advancing racial justice, COVID-19 relief, and/or consumer financial health.
+This year we are particularly interested in supporting programs related to consumer financial health and LMI homeownership.

-Community development programs must address community needs in one or more of the following geographies:
+Community development programs must address community needs for LMI areas or households in one or more of the following geographies:

 - New York: the five boroughs of New York City